Physical Therapist Assistant (PTAP)

 - Clinical Practice III.
 (7 hrs. credit)

 Full-time assignment to two different affiliation sites during the semester for a total of 350 clinical practice hours.
-Students will be assigned to clinical affiliation sites for 40 hours per week under the direct supervision of a clinical instructor.
+Students will be assigned to these clinical affiliation sites for 40 hours per week under the direct supervision of a clinical instructor.

 Back to Course List